Are you confident in accurately reporting cryptocurrency earnings on your tax returns?

 Accredited-only investments

-Tax and investment challenges for UHNWIs
+Tax and investment challenges faced by UHNWIs

 Complex tax planning and diversification